lukechampine/mkvsynth/delbrot/documentation.md

 foo (True && False) # returns 0
 foo True s:"baz"    # returns "baz"
 ```
 Function arguments are separated by spaces, as in Haskell.
 Note that this means that you may need to enclose arguments in parentheses, or you might get some strange error messages.
 Optional arguments are specified using their name, and can be declared in any order.
+Note how `:` is used in all expressions relating to optional arguments: function definitions, function calls, and default statements.

 **assignment statements:**
 ```ruby